get-set-fetch/test-utils/README.md

 # test-utils

+Contains scraping test definitions:
+- used as acceptance tests in [gsf node.js scraper](https://github.com/get-set-fetch/scraper)
+- soon to be used as acceptance tests in [gsf extension scraper](https://github.com/get-set-fetch/extension)

-scraping test definitions, launches resources to be scraped under a configurable web server
+Launches resources to be scraped under a configurable web server.